 Rule 1007-4.
 Failure to File Documents

 (b) EXTENSION OF TIME TO FILE DOCUMENTS.
-An application for an order to extend the time for filing such documents shall be served on the trustee and the United States Trustee.
+Notice of an application for an order to extend the time for filing such documents shall be given to the trustee and the United States Trustee.

 Rule 1008-1.
 Documents Accompanying Petition